 Neonates received intravenous 10% dextrose at a dose of 2 ml/kg.

-Blood glucose levels were measured 30 minutes after intervention in both groups.
-If blood glucose levels were less than 45 mg/dl after 30 minutes, intravenous dextrose was initiated and blood glucose was rechecked after 30 minutes.
+Blood glucose levels were measured 30 minutes after the intervention in both groups.
+If blood glucose levels were less than 45 mg/dl after 30 minutes, IV dextrose was administered and blood glucose level was rechecked after 30 minutes.

 If blood glucose levels were greater than 45 mg/dl, monitoring was continued at 30 minutes, 2 hours, and 6 hours, and subsequently every 6 hours up to 48 hours to assess for rebound hypoglycemia.